-- Use the knob to shift between the directories or click the corresponding location on the screen to choose Local (C:) or USB Device (0:).
-Choose Browse , press the knob or click the selected folder to open the current directory. - Use the knob to switch between folder and files under the current directory.
-Choose Browse , press the knob or click the selected folder to open the subdirectory.
+- Use the knob to shift between the directories to choose Local (C:) or USB Device (0:).
+Choose Browse , press the knob to open the current directory. - Use the knob to switch between folder and files under the current directory.
+Choose Browse , press the knob to open the subdirectory.
 Choose <up> , then choose Brower or press the knob to return to the upper level directory.